Carina-P/ms3-best-books/README.md

         ![implementation of search for book](wireframes/search_for_book.jpg)
         - If **no book** in database **matches** the search - a **message** is shown in top of page.
     - **Add book** - this feature is only available to users that are logged in:
-        - Interactive logic in **JavaScript**': static/js/script.js
+        - Interactive logic in **JavaScript**: static/js/script.js
         - User do not have to know all information about a book.
-Instead user **searches in the API: Google Books** for the book with information to add to the database.
+Instead information is **fetched from the API: Google Books** for the book with information to add to the database.
         - A **search-form** where user can print title/part of title and or author/part of authors name.
         - The **resulting books** matching the search-criteria is **shown below** the search-form when user clicks search or presses return.
-User is moved to the place.
+User is moved to the "Search results".

         ![implementation of search to add book and search result](wireframes/search_to_add_book.jpg)
         - The user continues with choosing which book he/she is interested in adding.
 When book is choosen,